samulipo/samulipo.github.io/index.md

 ### Updates
+- Great news, the Academy of Finland has granted funding for a four-year research project directed by Professor Kristina Rolin.
+Our project is entitled *Social and Cognitive Diversity in Science: An Epistemic Assessment*.
+Looking forward to joining the research team next year!
+- In June 2018, I'm visiting the <a href="https://www.mpib-berlin.mpg.de/en/research/adaptive-rationality" target="_blank">Centre for Adaptive Rationality (ARC)</a> at the Max Planck Institute for Human Development, Berlin.
+Great to be back!
 - In April 2018, I received a 12-month grant from the Emil Aaltonen Foundation for research on the social epistemology of science.
 - In May 2018, I will do a brief Midwestern tour in the US.
 I'll visit the Knowledge Lab at the University of Chicago, and the Department of Philosophy at Washington University at St. Louis.
 - In Dec 2016, my last name changed from Pöyhönen to Reijula.